connor/connor_old/source/_posts/2012-05-27-your-first-node-dot-js-module.markdown

 As you can tell, there is actually quite a bit of important information in here.
 This particular package.json file won't be too large.

+If you already have npm installed, you can simply run an `npm init` to guide you through making a barebones `package.json` file.
+Otherwise, you can create it manually.
+Regardless of how you do create it, make sure it is like this:

 <script src="https://gist.github.com/2817308.js"> </script>

 That should be fairly self-explanatory, but one thing to note is the **main**